We Live Because Everything Else Does

 With love and gratitude for each of you,

-I’m also excited to be offering Mending Webs online in the near future — keep an eye on your email and my website for more information.
+PS: I’m also excited to be offering Weaving Webs online in the near future — keep an eye on your email and my website for more information.